thephpleague/omnipay/README.md

 will be thrown.
 You should validate the card details using your framework's validation library before submitting the details to your gateway, to avoid unnecessary API calls.

-For on-site payment gateways, the following card fields are always required:
+For on-site payment gateways, the following card fields are generally required:

 * firstName
 * lastName